Team Fortress Comics: #7: "The Days Have Worn Away"

 Helen is born sometime in 1800s America, and as a child witnesses the murder of her parents at Zepheniah Mann's behest.
 As an adult, she poses as a governess named Elizabeth, intending to kill Blutarch and Redmond, but finds Zepheniah in fact values fratricide above all else, with every Mann before him having murdered his siblings to attain the family fortune.
 As revenge, she instead engineers the rivalry between the boys to ensure a lifelong stalemate between the two, tormenting Zepheniah with the knowledge of their inadequacy until his death.

 After the battle with Team Classic, Hale sets out to win Mann Co. back from Olivia and Pauling discovers a miraculous untapped vein of Australium at Soldier's hideout.
 She rushes a sample back to the Administrator's secret base only to discover her grand plan had only consisted of keeping a revived Zepheniah Mann alive, surrounding him with footage of the Gravel Wars to continue his torture.
 Helen had dismissed Zepheniah's "magic gravel" as a fool's gold, but was introduced to Australium's ressurective properties by a young Gray Mann, allowing her to revive Zepheniah and provide Blutarch and Redmond with their own life-extending machines to continue the Gravel Wars indefinitely.
 Realizing this, Pauling lies and says the Australium is gone.
 The Administrator admits she no longer remembers the cause of her vendetta, accepting her death as she and Zepheniah expire in one another's arms.
 Engineer offers to dispose of the cache, and Pauling accepts.

-Seven years later Hale and Olivia bond over a shared distaste for corporate life and agree to leave Mann Co. to be split between two rival underlings.
-Merasmus is broken out of prison by Soldier, but is tortured to death by the Korean mafia over a small loan Soldier had taken out in his name.
+Seven years later, Hale and Olivia bond over a shared distaste for corporate life and agree to leave Mann Co. to be split between two rival underlings.
+Merasmus is broken out of prison by Soldier, but both are captured and Merasmus tortured to death by the South Korean mafia over a loan of ₩12,000 ($17 USD) Soldier had taken out in his name.
 Soldier is rescued by Heavy and Sniper, and reconciles with Merasmus's ghost.
 The team reunites at Scout's family home to wish the reader a merry Smissmas.
 Hale and Mags continue their adventures as seniors well into the present day.